Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 Did You Know?

-• Learning ability can be enhanced by proper nutrition.
+• Learning ability may be enhanced by proper balanced nutrition.

 • Growth hormones are directly related to sleep.